Restrictions and Recommendations

 - Avoid touching your face, especially after touching something in the store

 Additionally, for those over 60, many stores are offering additional morning hours exclusively for senior citizens.
 Contact your local store to find out if these special hours are provided in your area.

 Can I run, hike, or bike outside?
-Outdoor exercise was not among the activities to avoid issued by the White House.
-Since coronavirus is believed to spread via close contact between people (about six feet), it is still important to maintain a healthy distance with others outside.
+Outdoor exercise is not among the activities to avoid issued by the White House or the State of Connecticut.
+Since coronavirus is believed to spread via close contact between people (about six feet), it is still important to maintain a safe distance with others while outside.

-Some parks in Connecticut, including Kent Falls State Park and Seaside State Park, have closed for the duration of the coronavirus emergency.
-Other parks are being closed for the day once their parking areas reach capacity.
+Some parks in Connecticut are being closed for the day once their parking areas reach capacity.
 The Department of Energy and Environmental Protection is posting updates on which state parks are open and closed on a daily basis via Twitter: @CTStateParks.